hcandelaria/trilogyed-interview/README.md

       **if** you already have an account with `OpenWeatherMap` [navigate to this link](https://home.openweathermap.org/api_keys) and login.
     3) update the content of [api_keys.py] with our own API Key.

-* Our `Starter_code` already imports the depencies we will be using, including our `api_key`.
+* Our `starter_code` already imports the depencies we will be using, including our `api_key` and `output path`.
 It even gets the cities we need the weather from.
 Which means we can focus on the important parts.
 We should spend sometime getting familiar with the [OpenWeatherMap API Documentation](https://openweathermap.org/current).
+Once you familiarised yourself with the documentation start `jupyter notebook` from `terminal` or `git bash`.

 ## Requesting the data